 “It could, but different isn’t necessarily bad, is it?”

 “I rely on your friendship to get me through the days.”

 “So maybe we shouldn’t do anything to screw that up, huh?”

-I’m not sure where the courage comes from because my buzz has worn off as I slide across the bed so I’m only a few inches from him.
+I’m not sure where the courage comes from, because my buzz has worn off, but I slide across the bed so I’m only a few inches from him.
 “If we both agree not to let it screw up anything, we should be fine, right?”

 His hand lands on my shoulder like the hottest of brands.

 I shiver under his touch even as I try to project calm coolness.